Tresjs/tres/docs/advanced/primitive.md

 ## Usage with Models

-The `<primitive />` component is speciallly usefull to render complex objects like models loaded from external sources.
+The `<primitive />` component is is especially usefull to render complex objects like models loaded from external sources.
 The following example shows how to load a model from a GLTF file and render it using the `<primitive />` component.

 ```html
 <script lang="ts" setup>